Onit Documentation

 Now that you have created a Field to hold your iterator, create an action to increment it.

-1. Go to the Actions node of your App and create a new Update Transaction Action.
+1. Go to your app's Actions node and create a new Update Transaction Action.
 This Action will increment the integer in your iterator Field.

 1. Click Ok to save your Action.